echogarden-project/echogarden/docs/Tasklist.md

 * Accept voice list caching options in `SynthesisOptions`

 ### Package manager
-* Better error message when package is not found remotely.
+* Better error message when a package is not found remotely.
 Currently, it just gives a `404 not found` without any other information
 * Retry on network failure

 ### Speech language detection